pactus-project/docs/content/protocol/transaction/bond.md

 ## Payload Structure

-The bond transaction has a payload consists the following fields:
+The bond transaction has a payload that consists of the following fields:

 | Field                 | Size     |
 | --------------------- | -------- |